-Our Administrative Assistant, Danette Jennings, enhances the Executive Director’s effectiveness by providing a full range of office management and administrative support to facilitate the efficient operation of SCSM.
+Our Executive Assistant, Danette Jennings, enhances the Executive Director’s effectiveness by providing a full range of office management and administrative support to facilitate the efficient operation of SCSM.
 Among other things, she manages the calendar for the Executive Director as well as our lay and pastoral counselors, and assists with the management of SCSM’s 100+ volunteers.

 Kaye Kready is the receptionist at Spiritual Care Support Ministries.
 Kaye greets and welcomes those calling or coming in to the center, as well as performing numerous administrative duties in an effort to help keep SCSM running smoothly.
 Kaye is also one of SCMS’s counselors as well as a nationally endorsed chaplain and ordained minister.

 Our Staff Volunteer Coordinator, Angie Wilson, manages SCSM’s 100+ volunteers.
 Angie works closely with our volunteers, coordinating the day-to-day volunteer ministry opportunities as well as our many special events.
 She is also responsible for the many administrative aspects associated with the volunteers, as well as sending out a weekly communication to keep everyone updated on the upcoming opportunities of the center.